 Bhutan is a harmonious society, where culture and traditions remain intact – a country where high-altitude peaks are forbidden to climbers, and Gross National Happiness is more important than Gross National Product.
-Here are some tips to help you get the most out of your trip to Bhutan.
+Here's what to know before traveling to the Kingdom of Bhutan, and some tips to help you get the most out of your trip.

 Flights into Bhutan are heavily weather-dependent, and conditions can be quite unpredictable.
 All take-offs and landings at Paro Airport are by visual flight rules, which means pilots can only take off or land if they are able to see the runway and surrounding hills.
 Flights do not operate at night or in poor conditions, so flights can be delayed – sometimes for a few days.
 Keep basic necessities in your carry-on baggage to get you through any potential delays or unexpected stop-overs.